 The Anzac biscuit is a national treasure for Australians and New Zealanders.
 It’s a recipe shaped by the soldiers who so bravely fought for us in war, and by those back home who rallied behind them.

-Originally, the Anzac biscuit was designed to travel well over several weeks at sea, so the recipe didn’t feature eggs, or even golden syrup or coconut.
+Originally, the Anzac biscuit was designed to travel well over several weeks at sea, so the recipe didn’t feature eggs, golden syrup or coconut.
 Their incredibly tough consistency and savoury taste meant that they were purely a source of sustenance and not particularly enjoyable.
 It is said that some soldiers would even crush them before eating to avoid breaking a tooth!

 This special biscuit will always remind us of the Anzacs, their bravery and their spirit.
 As we bake them, we’ll be remembering them and passing their story onto the next generation.